 Goals are not needed for everything we do in life but they are definitely useful for the large things in life that we value such as schooling, work, relationships, family and retirement.
 Values are very personal.
 What one person values will not be valued so much by someone else.
 That is why it is called personal finance.
 One person may value a promotion at work, whereas someone else could equally value a work/life balance.

 Once we have clear, well-defined goals, we will find that decision-making also becomes easier.
 With so many things competing for our interest, we will choose to focus only on things that meet our goals, and not waste so much time on the other things.
 This frees up our mind and our time to do the things we really want in life that make us happy.

 No one wants to work so hard and not get anywhere.
-Goal setting has 2 points, a start and an end with an explanation of how to get there.
-This is what I mean by ‘blueprint”.
+Goal setting has two points: A start and an end, with an explanation of how to get there.
+This is what I mean by “blueprint”.
 A blueprint is basically all our goals rolled into one big master plan.
 Or another way of looking at goal setting is the drawing of the map.
 This should be the first step in any personal finance plan.
 If we don’t know where we are going how will we get there?
 More financial mistakes will be made than if we had a clear blueprint.